Idoma people: Scholarly history

 Scholars have combined oral history with genealogical data and analysis of kinship totems to trace the roots of the Idoma people as a whole.

-One notable Idoma scholar E.O.
-Erim cites genealogical data, collected from most modern groups in Idoma suggesting that they derive from several ethnic groups, each with a different historical origin.
+One notable Idoma scholar, E.O.
+Erim, cites genealogical data, collected from most modern groups in Idoma suggesting that they derive from several ethnic groups, each with a different historical origin.
 Furthermore, the available genealogies indicate the existence of diverse ethnic groups who descended from ancestors other than Idu.
 In several of these cases, the claim of common descent is backed by both extensive genealogical connections and possession of common kinship totems.
 Erim contends that while Idu was certainly a migration leader—he was not the “father” of the Idoma in the sense implied in the above traditions.
 These two considerations make it difficult to simply accept the view that every group in Idomaland is descended from Idu.

 Many Idoma kindred claims an ancestral homeland called Apa, north-east of present-day Idomaland due to pressures of Northern invaders as recently as 300 years ago.
 The historical Apa was part of the ancient Kwararafa Kingdom (Okolofa Kingdom), a confederacy of several peoples.
 Informants in other ethnic groups have corroborated the existence of this kingdom, chiefly the Jukun who also believe they once ruled a confederacy called Kwararafa.
-In the Hausa book Kano Chronicle it is mentioned that Zaria, under Queen Amina conquered all towns as far as Kwarafara in the 15th century.
+In the Hausa book Kano Chronicle it is mentioned that Zaria, under Queen Amina conquered all towns as far as Kwararafa in the 15th century.
 At present, there is a Local Government Area in Benue State called Apa and is said to be the home of those who made the first migration from the historical kingdom.
 For many Idoma nationalists today, the name Apa elicits sentiments of past glory, and some in the political sphere have gone as far as suggesting it should become the name of a new Idoma state.